Holidays Around the World in Spanish!

 La Tamalada de Nochebuena!

-On La Nochebuena (“the Holy Night”), Catholic families will eat a late meal before attending la Misa de Gallo, or Midnight Mass.
+On La Nochebuena (“the Holy Night”), Catholic families will eat late before attending la Misa de Gallo, or Midnight Mass.
 The service is often so long and elaborate that it doesn’t end until “el Gallo” (the rooster) crows (That’s a lot of church!)

 Santuranticuy Festival!